grpc/proposal/A74-xds-config-tears.md

   // Virtual host.
 Points into route_config.
 Will always be non-null.
   XdsRouteConfigResource::VirtualHost* virtual_host;

-  // Cluster map.
-A cluster will have a non-OK status if either
-  // (a) there was an error and we did not already have a valid
-  // resource or (b) the resource does not exist. struct ClusterConfig {
+  struct ClusterConfig {
-    // Cluster name and resource.
+    // Cluster resource.
-    std::string cluster_name;
     XdsClusterResource cluster;

-    // Endpoint info.
-If there was an error, endpoints will be null
+    // Endpoint info for EDS and LOGICAL_DNS clusters.
+If there was an
-    // and resolution_note will be set.
-    struct EndpointConfig {
+    // error, endpoints will be null and resolution_note will be set. struct EndpointConfig {
       XdsEndpointResource endpoints;
       std::string resolution_note;